Interference measurements of non-Abelian e/4 & Abelian e/2 quasiparticle braiding: Introduction

-The manuscript is arranged as follows.
-First we present an extensive review of quantum Hall interferometry, emphasizing the expected periodicities of the AB oscillations for both Abelian and non-Abelian quasiparticles expected at $\nu=5/2$ and $7/2$.
-The consequences of the non-Abelian fusion manifesting itself as the fermion parity are discussed (and displayed schematically in Figure~\ref{fig:braiding}).
-Next we turn to the description of the experimental methods used to probe these predictions.
-We then present our principal experimental results – the stable interference oscillations observed at $\nu=5/2$ and $7/2$, also demonstrating occasional $\pi$ phase shifts.
-We show the full power spectra of these AB oscillations and identify spectral peak positions observed at these filling fractions.
-We also present the data in support of stability of the non-Abelian fusion, which can be deduced from the oscillations attributable to charge $e/4$ quasiparticles, with changes in fusion channel manifesting themselves as directly observed $\pi$ phase shifts.
-In addition we demonstrate the ability to control a specific component of the interference spectrum attributable to different braiding processes.
-Taken together, these data significantly strengthen the case for both the non-Abelian nature of the FQH states at $\nu=5/2$ and $7/2$ (while providing the first experimental evidence for the latter) and for their potential applications for quantum information processing.
+The manuscript is organized as follows.
+In Section~\ref{sec:interference} we present an extensive review of quantum Hall interferometry, emphasizing the expected periodicities of the AB oscillations for both Abelian and non-Abelian quasiparticles expected at $\nu=5/2$ and $7/2$.
+For non-Abelian quasiparticles, we focus on the consequences of the existence of two fusion channels corresponding to the two possible fermion parities that may be contained within the loop (displayed schematically in Figure~\ref{fig:braiding}).
+In Section~\ref{sec:methods} we turn to the description of the devices and experimental methods used to probe these predictions.
+We present evidence in support of the Aharonov--Bohm mechanism as the dominant mechanism behind the interference oscillations.
+Section~\ref{sec:results} is dedicated to our principal experimental results – stable oscillations observed at $\nu=5/2$ and $7/2$, which demonstrate occasional $\pi$ phase shifts.
+In Section~\ref{sec:results_oscillations} we present full power spectra of these oscillations at $\nu=7/2$ and identify spectral peak positions observed at these filling fractions.
+In Section~\ref{sec:results_stability} we present evidence of the temporal stability of non-Abelian quasiparticle fusion.
+We observe occasional $\pi$ phase shifts that we attribute to changes in the fusion channel (fermionic parity) or the parity of the enclosed non-Abelian quasiparticles.
+In Section~\ref{sec:results_five_halves} we present similar findings for $\nu=5/2$.
+In addition, in Section~\ref{sec:results_abelian} we focus on the signatures of Abelian braiding processes and demonstrate the ability to control a specific component of the interference spectrum attributable to different braiding processes.
+We conclude that, taken together, these data significantly strengthen the case for both the non-Abelian nature of the FQH states at $\nu=5/2$ and $7/2$ (while providing the first such experimental evidence for the latter state) and for their potential applications for quantum information processing.

-\subsubsection{Introduction to fractional quantum Hall interferometry}
+\section{Introduction to fractional quantum Hall interferometry}

+In this section, we will describe various types of resistance oscillations that can be observed in quantum Hall interferometers.
+We review the oscillations expected to be observed in magnetic field sweeps in Abelian quantum Hall states with contributions from both the Aharonov--Bohm and statistical phases.
+We explain how this picture is altered if the state in question is non-Abelian and focus on the role the fermionic parity plays in this case.
+We also mention an alternative mechanism for resistance oscillations originating from breathing of Coulomb-dominated electron droplets.
+As we discuss, these different phenomena can be distinguished by their resistance oscillation spectra.